A relative mass cocycle and the mass of asymptotically hyperbolic manifolds: The tractor mass cocycle

 If $n\geq 4$, conformal flatness of the round metric on $S^{n-1}$ implies that the tractor connection $\nabla^{\Cal T}$ is flat.
-Moreover, since $(\partial M,[\Cal G])$ is the homogeneous model of conformal structures, the tractor bundle $\Cal T\partial M$ admits a global trivialisation by parallel sections.
+Moreover, since $(\partial M,[\Cal G_\infty])$ is the homogeneous model of conformal structures, the tractor bundle $\Cal T\partial M$ admits a global trivialization by parallel sections.
 This extends to the case $n=3$ with the tractor connection on $S^2$ constructed as discussed in Section \ref{2.5}.
 Indeed, since $g$ is conformally flat and Einstein, the ambient tractor connection is flat and the scale tractor $I^A$ is parallel on all of $\barm$.
-By Proposition \ref{2.5}~ $\partial M$ is totally umbilic in $\barm$, and so the second fundamental form with respect to any metric conformal to $g$ is pure trace.
+In view of Proposition \ref{prop2.6}, $I^A$ thus provides a parallel extension of the normal tractor $N^A$ off the boundary, and by \cite{BEG} and e.g.\ Lemma 6.2 of \cite{Curry-Gover}, this implies that $\partial M$ is totally umbilic in $\barm$.
+(Recall from Section \ref{2.5} that the trace-free part of the second fundamental form is conformally invariant along $\partial M$, so being umbilic is a conformally invariant condition.)
+Hence the second fundamental form with respect to any metric conformal to $g$ is pure trace.
 Using a scale with vanishing mean curvature, as in Section \ref{2.5}, the second fundamental form actually vanishes.
 Hence the ambient Levi Civita connection restricts to the Levi Civita connection on the boundary and by definition we use the restriction of the ambient Schouten tensor in the construction of the tractor connection on the boundary in Section \ref{2.5}.
 Hence formula \eqref{trac-conn} directly implies that the boundary tractor connection coincides with the restriction of the ambient tractor connection, so it is flat since the normal tractor is parallel.
-The trivialisation by parallel sections then works exactly as in higher dimensions.
+The trivialization by parallel sections then works exactly as in higher dimensions.